dymmond/esmerald/docs/management/directives.md

 ## Built-in Esmerald directives

-Starting a project can be troublesome for some people mostly because questions about the structure of the files and folders and how to maintain some consistency.
+Starting a project can be troublesome for some people mostly because there questions about the structure of the files and folders and how to maintain the consistency.
 This was mentioned in the [Esmerald scaffold](../examples.md).

 A lot of people cannot be bothered with running cookiecutters and go straight to their own design.

 !!!
 Check
-    **Esmerald is in no way, shape or form opinionated about the application structure** of any application although it provides some suggested structures but it does not mean it should always be in that way.
+    **Esmerald is in no way, shape or form opinionated about the application structure** of any application but it provides some suggested options but it does not mean it should always be in that way.
 It simply serves as an option.

 Currently there are two built-in directives.